Black River Falls Band

 Locally?
 Oh that would be kind of hard to say.
 I like a lot of them for different reasons.
 I won't name names because it makes it too hard, because of liking them for different reasons.

 As far as the commercial people on the radios or whatever, I always liked Connie Smith and Loretta Lynn.
-More recent favorites have been: Vince Gill, LeAnn Womack and Leanne Rimes.
+More recent favorites have been: Vince Gill, LeAnn Womack and Leanne Rimes

 Who did you look up to, including local entertainers, in the early years of your music career?